 DEUTZ GROUP's score of 50 is higher than 74% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, DEUTZ GROUP reported total carbon emissions of approximately 19,582,014,000 kg CO2e.
-This includes Scope 1 emissions of about 10,038,000 kg CO2e, Scope 2 emissions of approximately 824,000 kg CO2e (market-based), and a significant Scope 3 contribution of about 19,571,152,000 kg CO2e, primarily from the use of sold products (approximately 19,008,054,000 kg CO2e).
-For 2023, DEUTZ GROUP's emissions were recorded at approximately 67,198,000 kg CO2e, with Scope 1 emissions at about 12,680 kg CO2e and Scope 2 emissions at approximately 6,234 kg CO2e.
-The Scope 3 emissions for that year were not specified.
-DEUTZ GROUP has set ambitious reduction targets as part of its sustainability strategy.
-The company aims to reduce its CO2 emissions from production sites by 20% by 2023 compared to a 2017 baseline.
-Additionally, they have committed to reducing CO2 emissions per manufactured engine by 66% by the end of 2023.
-Long-term, DEUTZ aims to achieve climate neutrality across its entire process chain by 2050, as outlined in their "Dual+" strategy.
-Overall, DEUTZ GROUP is actively working towards significant emissions reductions and has established clear targets to enhance its sustainability efforts in the coming years.
+This includes Scope 1 emissions of about 10,038,000 kg CO2e, Scope 2 emissions of approximately 824,000 kg CO2e (market-based), and a significant Scope 3 total of about 19,571,152,000 kg CO2e, primarily from the use of sold products (about 19,008,054,000 kg CO2e).
+For 2023, DEUTZ GROUP's emissions were reported at approximately 67,198,000 kg CO2e, with Scope 1 emissions of about 12,680 kg CO2e and Scope 2 emissions of approximately 1,196 kg CO2e.
+The Scope 3 emissions for that year were around 67,198,000 kg CO2e, with waste generated in operations contributing about 33,347,000 kg CO2e.
+DEUTZ GROUP has set ambitious reduction targets under its sustainability strategy.
+The company aims to reduce CO2 emissions from its production sites by 20% by 2023 compared to a 2017 baseline, which applies to both total emissions and emissions per manufactured engine.
+Additionally, by the end of 2023, DEUTZ plans to achieve a 61% reduction in CO2 emissions generated by its production sites and a 66% reduction in emissions per manufactured engine.
+Looking towards the future, DEUTZ GROUP has committed to achieving climate neutrality across its entire process chain by 2050 as part of its "Dual+" strategy.
+This long-term goal encompasses all scopes of emissions, reflecting the company's dedication to sustainability and alignment with global climate targets.

 Access structured emissions data, company-specific emission factors, and source documents